Deljimae/Global_Data_Data-Engineering_Project-/README.md

 Empower NGOs, researchers, and journalists with clean datasets

+## Data Limitations

+This project relies on publicly available global development indicators sourced from the World Bank.

+Due to data coverage limitations, certain countries are missing from the raw dataset.
+These include, but are not limited to:

+- **Africa**: Nigeria, Libya
+- **Asia**: Malaysia, Qatar, North Korea
+- **Europe**: Liechtenstein, Monaco
+- **Others**: Tuvalu, Vatican City, Palau

+These countries either lack recorded data for the selected indicators, have missing values across all years, or are aggregated under regional codes (e.g., ZH, ZF, XE).

+> ⚠️ This is a known limitation of global socioeconomic datasets.
+The analysis presented is based only on the available data.

 ## 🛡️ Disclaimer
 This project is for educational and demonstration purposes.
 The indicator data comes from public sources like data.worldbank.org.